xbbatingkay-hub/camia-BatingkayOlympia/README.md

-# Gameplay:
+# Gameplay/How to Run the Program:

-- Click the G Button to gain G (Thats money!)
+- Click the button labeled "Increase G" to increase G

-- Buy generators to generate more G, but watch out for inflation.
+- Buy generators by clicking the "Shop" button and purchasing some to generate more G, but prices increase by 15% after every purchase.

-- Fix and Check your generators status!
+- Click on the "Generator Status" Button to monitor the status of generators and upgrade the G output of different tiers of generators.

-- Pay your taxes
+- Generate as much G as possible to minimize losses when the timer runs out.

 # How to Play/Run